The start date for the booking

 c) The Interview

-Once you have reviewed the Maternity Nurses profiles, you would then make contact directly with any of the Maternity Nurses you would like to interview.
+Once you have reviewed the Maternity Nurses profiles, you would then make contact directly with any Maternity Nurses you would like to interview.
 This will allow you to speak with them and arrange an appointment.

-It is important to recognise that our Maternity Nurses do not work exclusively through Night Owls since for many, their work represents their sole means of income.
+It is important to recognise that our Maternity Nurses do not work exclusively through Night Owls since for many their work represents their sole means of income.
 Consequently it is not possible for them to hold their availability open indefinitely.
-We suggest that if the Maternity Nurse meets your selection criteria, that you aim to contact with them within 5 days to arrange an interview appointment.
+We suggest that if the Maternity Nurse meets your selection criteria, that you aim to contact with them within 3 days to arrange an interview appointment.
 After this time the Maternity Nurse will assume that you are not interested in them and is likely to pursue other options for work.
-Please bear in mind that ‘live in’ Maternity Nurses have very limited time available for interviews so the sooner that you can make contact with them, the better.
+Please bear in mind that ‘live in’ Maternity Nurses have very limited time available for interviews so the sooner that you can contact them, the better.

 The Interview provides an opportunity for you to meet face to face with the Maternity Nurse and talk about your needs and what you require from them.
 It is important to recognise that the interview process works both ways and at this meeting the potential Maternity Nurse will be just as much making sure that you and your family are right for her as you are making sure she is the right choice for you!